ickyicky/window-calls/Readme.md

 - `Details`, which returns detailed information about window in JSON format
 - `GetTitle`, which returns windows title.
 Title can contain special characters, which can break ceratin tools like `jq` when parsing JSON
+- `GetFrameBounds`, which returns windows frame bounds in JSON dictionary.
+This stopped working around Gnome 43, so I moved this property to additional callable function

 Both methods should be invoked giving desired window's id as a parameter.
 Example usages: